 The media have been reporting on shoulder dystocia.
-Apparently doctors are having to attend special classes to learn how to break babies’ bones because mothers are fat, and make their babies too big.
+Apparently doctors are having to attend special classes to learn how to break babies’ bones because mothers make their babies too big.
 At least that’s the story – women are creating a problem and doctors have to solve it.
 The reality is that almost half of shoulder dystocias occur with babies who are not ‘big’.
 This post will discuss how to avoid a shoulder dystocia (if possible), and deal with the situation if it occurs.
-There is plenty of great information available on the internet about shoulder dystocia.
-So, I will indulge in some lazy blogging and link where I can.
+There is plenty of great information available on the internet about shoulder dystocia – so, I will link where I can.

 CETL Learning have a slide presentation available online.
 This resources gives a comprehensive overview of the incidence, risk factors and the standard approach to shoulder dystocia.
 In addition references are provided for those who want/need them.